KeaganGilmore/YT-Nexus_API/README.md

-### `README.md`

 # YT-Nexus-DB

-YT-Nexus-DB is an API designed to provide YouTube video transcript and metadata storage, accessible via the YT Nexus client.
+YT-Nexus-DB is an API designed to facilitate the storage and retrieval of YouTube video transcripts and metadata.
+It serves as a backbone for the YT Nexus client, enabling users to transcribe videos, analyze channel data, and perform keyword searches across a vast library of YouTube content.

 ## Features

-- Transcribe YouTube videos and store transcripts in the database.
+- **Video Transcription:** Transcribe YouTube videos and store their transcripts in a structured database.
-- Fetch video transcripts and channel information.
+- **Metadata Management:** Fetch and store detailed video metadata, including channel information.
+- **Keyword Search:** Perform keyword searches to find relevant videos across stored transcripts.
-- Retrieve top videos and common words from channels.
+- **Channel Analytics:** Retrieve top videos and common words from specific channels, helping to uncover trends and patterns.
-- Search for videos by keyword.

 ## Installation